hparik11/Cloud_Benchmarking/README.md

 # Cloud_Benchmarking - Illinois Institute of Technology

-# Benchmarking software for CPU, GPU, Memory and Network evaluations
+# Benchmarking software for CPU, Disk and Network evaluations...

 #################################################################################################################################

-1. How to Start the CPU Process:-
+# 1. How to Start the CPU Process:-

 The “PROG1_Parikh_Harsh” directory contains the benchmarking programs.
 There are numerous files present in the directory.